-Setting up Gravity Forms payment and pricing fields is pretty easy.
+Setting up Gravity Forms pricing fields and payment add-on is pretty easy.
 For this tutorial, we’ll assume you have the Gravity Forms plugin installed and activated on your WordPress website.
 To accept payments, you’ll also need to have a PayPal account or a Stripe account.

 Let’s say you run an online bakery and want to set up a Gravity Form with payment and pricing fields to accept payments for biscuits and cookies sold by weight.
 Here’s what you need to do:

-To get started, head over to Forms from the WordPress admin panel and click the Add New button.
+To get started, head over to Forms from the WordPress admin panel and click the Add New button for a new form.
 Add a Product field to the form and set the Field Type to Drop Down.
 Add the products you’d like to sell by weight as options along with the base price.

-Next, add a Quantity field to the form, set the Product Field Mapping field to Select a product, Field Type to Number, and set the Range.
+Next, add a Quantity field to the form.
+In the field settings page set the Product Field Mapping field to Select a product, Field Type to Number, and set the Range.